 Why change the file extension?

 One common example to change your file extension is that sometimes your computer does not support the format of your existing file so you need to change the file extension.
-You may also require changing file extension when the format of the file you are uploading may showing error.
+You may also require changing file extension when the format of the file you are uploading may showing an error.
 For all these purpose different files extensions are required.

-How to see existing file extension?
+How to see the existing file extension?